Quantum-Wajsberg algebras: Preliminaries

 \begin{definition} $\rm($\cite{Rump1},\cite{Rump2}$\rm)$ A \emph{quantum-B algebra} is a structure $(X,\le,\ra,\rs)$ such that $(X,\le)$ is a partially ordered set and $\ra, \rs$ are two binary operations satisfying the following axioms, for all $x, y, z\in X$: \\ $(QB_1)$ $y\ra z\le (x\ra y)\ra (x\ra z);$ \\ $(QB_2)$ $y\rs z\le (x\rs y)\rs (x\rs z);$ \\ $(QB_3)$ $y\le z$ implies $x\ra y\le x\ra z;$ \\ $(QB_4)$ $x\le y\ra z$ iff $y\le x\rs z$. \end{definition}

 A quantum-B algebra $X$ is said to be \emph{unital} if there exists an element $u\in X$ such that $u\ra x=u\rs x=x$, for all $x\in X$.
 The element $u$ is called a \emph{unit element} and the unit element is unique (\cite{Rump1}).
 A quantum-B algebra $(X,\le,\ra,\rs)$ is called \emph{commutative} if $x\ra y=x\rs y$, for all $x,y\in X$.
 According to \cite[Prop.
 1.3.19]{Ior35} and \cite[Cor.
-2]{Rump2}, pseudo-BCK algebras are definitionally equivalent to integral quantum-B algebras (i.e. unital quantum-B algebras $(X,\le,\ra,\rs,1)$ with $1$ verifying $x\le 1$, for all $x\in X$), hence BCK algebras are definitionally equivalent to commutative integral quantum-B algebras. \\
+2]{Rump2}, pseudo-BCK algebras are term-equivalent to integral quantum-B algebras (i.e. unital quantum-B algebras $(X,\le,\ra,\rs,1)$ with $1$ verifying $x\le 1$, for all $x\in X$), hence BCK algebras are term-equivalent to commutative integral quantum-B algebras. \\

 The supplement algebras were introduced by S. Gudder in \cite{Gudder} and they are a common set of axioms for MV and quantum-MV algebras.

 \begin{definition} $\rm($\cite{Gudder}$\rm)$ A \emph{suplement algebra} (\emph{S-algebra, for short}) is an algebra $(X,\oplus,^*,0,1)$ of type $(2,1,0,0)$ satisfying the following axioms, for all $x, y, z\in X$: \\ $(S_1)$ $x\oplus y=y\oplus x;$ \\ $(S_2)$ $x\oplus (y\oplus z)=(x\oplus y)\oplus z;$ \\ $(S_3)$ $x\oplus x^*=1;$ \\ $(S_4)$ $x\oplus 0=x;$ \\ $(S_5)$ $x^{**}=x;$ \\ $(S_6)$ $0^*=1;$ \\ $(S_7)$ $x\oplus 1=1$. \end{definition}